 In most cases, when a large branch or even a whole tree falls on your roof, there are multiple factors to blame.
 While the final blow is usually a strong wind or fierce storm, healthy trees rarely succumb to wind and rain.
 Most trees that fall were sick or dying and could have been removed before they fell.
 So if you notice a tree that has no green leaves when other trees do, call in an arborist to evaluate the tree.
 The arborist can tell you if the tree is a threat and if it needs to be taken down or cut back.
 Another warning sign is a tree that seems to be leaning compared to other trees.
 In that case, too, a consultation with an arborist could save your roof.

 If a branch does fall onto your roof, don’t ignore it.
 There may not be any apparent damage from the ground or inside your home.
 Everything seems to be okay since there are no signs of leaks.
 But keep in mind that damage is not always easy to spot.
 Call a roofer and have the roof inspected.
-That should including a trip to the attic to see how things look from the underside.
+That should include a trip to the attic to see how things look from the underside.
 If the inspection uncovers an issue, it can be corrected before the next storm comes through the area.

 Scraping Tree Limbs

 Even tree limbs that don’t fall into your roof can cause damage.
 Branches that scrape along your roof, even if they only do so during intense storms, can cause severe damage.
 On an asphalt roof, a protective layer of gravelly material covers the shingles.
 The granules protect the asphalt shingles from damaging UV rays.
-But if rubbing branches knock the granules off, UV rays from sunlight can cause the asphalt in the shingles to quickly deteriorate.
+But if rubbing branches knock the granules off, UV rays from sunlight can cause the asphalt in the shingles to deteriorate quickly.
 So if you notice any tree branches making contact with your roof, call an arborist to trim the tree and a roofer to inspect the damage.

 Avoid The Worst Dangers to Your Roof

 At Eagle Watch Roofing, we know that your goal is to get as many years of use from the roof as possible.
 And we want to be your partners in reaching that goal.
 Call Eagle Watch Roofing, professionals who know roofing in Newnan, GA, to have your roof inspected.
 We’ll determine if there are dangers to your roof that could be solved now to avoid worse issues down the line.
-By keeping the roof in top condition, it will be decades before you have to think about a replacement.